 Please note: This document may be updated as additional information and resources become available so be sure to check the Long Beach COVID-19 website at www.longbeach.gov/covid19 regularly for any updates to this document.

-Non-essential businesses, as defined by the Safer-At-Home Health Order, must remain closed between 10 p.m. and 5 a.m daily.
-This requirement does not apply to any business defined as an Essential Business, Essential Infrastructure, or a Healthcare Operation in the Safer-At-Home Health Order.
+Except where designated a Critical Business, Critical Infrastructure, Healthcare Operations, or required by law, as defined by the Safer-At-Home Health Order, establishments must remain closed between 10 p.m. and 5 a.m daily.